-As of the time of writing, the UK version of Netflix has 3,011 items on it according to the New on Netflix UK website.
-Amazon Video UK has 1,815 items, as per the equivalent Amazon site.
+As of the time of writing, the UK version of Netflix has 4318 available films and TV series according to the New on Netflix UK website.
+Amazon Video UK has 22971 available films and TV series, as per the equivalent Amazon site.

 There is often surprisingly little overlap in these services’ film libraries, presumably because each works to get a certain degree of exclusivity, especially with titles it thinks might act as a draw for new subscribers.

 Want to check the movie list out for yourself?
 Amazon offers its own library browser as part of the Amazon website, but Netflix doesn’t.
 As standard you can only check out the Netflix library if you login.

 Of course, that doesn’t mean there aren’t ways to check out the library.
 There are numerous sites that let you do so, several of which we’ve mentioned above.
 FlixSearch is another good universal one to check out.